Ray Rayburn

 Ray Arthur Rayburn (August 21, 1948 – January 31, 2021) was an American audio engineer, author and standards analyst who co-developed nine audio standards with the Audio Engineering Society (AES), including CobraNet for digital audio.
-Rayburn was a top expert in sound system installations in churches, but he was also well known for radio and television studio engineering, upgrading Saturday Night Live to stereophonic sound in 1984.
+Rayburn was noted for sound system installations in churches, but he was also well known for radio and television studio engineering, upgrading Saturday Night Live to stereophonic sound in 1984.
 During 1992–94, Rayburn redesigned the sound system in the United States Senate chamber, implementing the world's first fully digital audio system based on digital signal processing.
 Rayburn contributed chapters for Glen Ballou's audio engineering textbook, and for John M. Eargle's The Microphone Book (2001).

 In 2009, the AES honored Rayburn with the Fellowship Award.
 He was an emeritus member of the Acoustical Society of America.

 Career

 Rayburn attended New York Institute of Technology during 1966–1970, studying applied science and engineering.
 His first job after leaving college was in Ithaca, New York, with the Christian Broadcasting Network (CBN).
 Rayburn built the radio station's studios, and he engineered The Scott Ross Show, an interview-style program by CBN reporter Scott Ross, which won Billboard's award for best syndicated radio program.
 CBN was nearly bankrupt and unable to pay Rayburn, so he returned to New York City to work for Telectro, a tape recorder manufacturer.
 At the first opportunity, he shifted to work in a large recording studio complex: Sonart / db Studios in Chicago, founded by Chuck Lishon and Hans Wurman.
 On the side, Rayburn helped the Christian Resurrection Band with their sound, befriending many members of Jesus People USA.

 Rayburn returned to New York to work for A & R Recording under chief engineer Irv Joel.
 Rayburn was hired by RCA for remote recording assignments including several symphonies and a 1977 Halloween performance by Frank Zappa.
 Rayburn also maintained gear for Electric Lady Studios.
 Phil Ramone recommended Rayburn to Lorne Michaels, and Michaels hired Rayburn to design systems for Broadway Video, creating Saturday Night Live's first musical studio in stereo.
 He worked with Connecticut-based Comcast Sound designing professional audio solutions, and Essential Telecommunications in Connecticut making electronic systems for stock trading.